wgcowan/ConnectedCarousel/README.md

  An added feature is that now when you click on the image, instead of going to a page with just the image, you get a lightbox effect, with the image popping up on the same page and then darkening the rest of the page as a lightbox does.
 You can move forward in lightbox mode by clicking the arrows.
-The carousel keeps track of your position in the carousel and when you close the lightbox, with the close button or clicking outside the lightbox, you will be takenin the carousel to the image in the lightbox.
+The carousel keeps track of your position in the carousel and when you close the lightbox, with the close button or clicking outside the lightbox, you will be taken in the carousel to the image in the lightbox.

  Use as a Shortcode